ProThoughts/q2a-custom-404-page/README.md

 About Question2Answer(Q2A)
 ---------------------
-Question2Answer is a free and open source platform writtern in PHP/MySQL for Q&A sites.
+Question2Answer is a free and open source platform written in PHP/MySQL for Q&A sites.
 For more information, visit [http://www.question2answer.org/](http://www.question2answer.org/)

 License
 -------